 8.5 Service Term: Term-Based Services.
 With respect to Services that are to be provided for/over a specific period of time (e.g., packages, term-based projects and subscription services), the Service Term shall commence on the start date indicated in the Order (or, if no start date is indicated, upon Company's acceptance of the Order, or as otherwise agreed by the parties), and shall remain in effect for the initial term set forth in the Order (the "Initial Term"), unless sooner terminated as provided for in the Agreement.
 Except as otherwise provided in the Order, the Service Term shall automatically renew for consecutive one-year renewal periods (each, a "Renewal Period") until cancelled or terminated in accordance with the terms hereof.
 Except as otherwise provided in the Order, Customer may prevent the Service Term from renewing by sending written notice to Company not less than thirty (30) days prior to the expiration of the Initial Term or the then-current Renewal Period, as applicable.
 The Initial Term together with all Renewal Periods shall be referred to as the "Service Term."

 9.1 Client.
-Client agrees to indemnify, defend, and hold harmless Feed.FM, its directors, officers, employees, and agents, with respect to any third party claim, demand, cause of action, debt or liability, losses or damages (“Claim”), including reasonable attorneys' fees, to the extent based upon a claim that the Site, except to the extent Feed.FM is required to indemnify Client under Section 9.2; or (ii) arising as a result of Client’s breach of any representation, warranty or covenant of Client made in this Agreement.
+Client agrees to indemnify, defend, and hold harmless Feed.fm, its directors, officers, employees, and agents, with respect to any third party claim, demand, cause of action, debt or liability, losses or damages (“Claim”), including reasonable attorneys' fees, to the extent based upon a claim that the Site or app, except to the extent Feed.fm is required to indemnify Client under Section 9.2; or (ii) arising as a result of Client’s breach of any representation, warranty or covenant of Client made in this Agreement.

 (d) The obligations set forth in this Section 9.2 shall constitute a party’s entire liability and the other party’s sole remedy the claims associated with such indemnity obligations.